ign3u5/notes/OAuth.md

 ### Sequence of events
 #### Front channel communication
-1. Make a GET request to the *client* initiating the process of granting permission to the protected resource
+1. The *user* makes a GET request to the *client* initiating the process of granting permission to the protected resource
 2. The *client* redirects to the *auth server* with the following detail
    ```
    HTTP 302 Found